ddrohan/mobile-app-dev-labs/session05/lab/md/step05.md

 #App Refactoring - Our 'Search' Option (Part 1)
-We'll take a similar approach with this feature as we did with the add feature - we'll get the navigation and screen up and running first, and then the logic.
+We'll take a similar approach with this feature as we did with the add feature - we'll get the navigation and screen up and running first, and then implement the logic.